Profitability

 Find Stocks Using This Metric

-Use the Equiscale Stock Screener to filter Indian stocks by ROE.
+Use the Equiscale Stock Screener to filter US or Indian stocks by ROE.